-We recommend you choose human-grade raw meat and raw meaty bones because some pet meat/pet mince/pet rolls/pet meat and bone products can contain preservatives that can be detrimental to the dog's health (e.g. sulphite preservative induced thiamine deficiency which can be fatal).
-You should avoid sausages, sausage meat and cooked manufactured meats as they can contain sulphite preservatives.
+We recommend you choose only human-grade raw meat and raw meaty bones because some raw meat products marketed as pet food (pet meat/pet mince/pet rolls and bone products) contain preservatives to keep them looking fresh, but these can be detrimental to the dog's health.
+There have been many pet food safety incidents linked to sulphite preservative-induced thiamine (Vitamin B1) deficiency, which can be fatal.
+You should avoid sausages, sausage meat and cooked manufactured meats as they can also contain sulphite preservatives.

 The amount of food required will depend on your dog's size, breed, age and level of exercise, but take care not to overfeed or underfeed.
 Your vet will be able to weigh your dog, assess your dog's body condition score and provide advice.

-Fresh drinking water must be available at all times.
+Fresh drinking water must be available at all times but do not offer your dog milk as this can cause gastrointestinal upsets.

 Too many raw bones may lead to constipation.
-Generally 1-2 raw bones may be offered per week with a few days in between each serving.
+Generally, 1 to 2 raw bones may be offered per week with a few days in between each serving.
 The bone must be large enough so that the dog cannot fit the whole bone in its mouth or swallow the bone whole.
-Avoid large marrow bones (these have very thick outer rims), T-bones, 'chop' bones e.g. lamb cutlets, large knuckle bones and bones sawn lengthwise (as done by some butchers) as dogs may crack their teeth on these.
+Avoid large marrow bones (these have very thick outer rims), T-bones, 'chop' bones (e.g. lamb cutlets), large knuckle bones and bones sawn lengthwise (as done by some butchers) as dogs may crack their teeth on these.

 You should always supervise your dog when they are eating bones.

-Dogs really like bones so they can sometimes become protective over them.
-Do take care and discourage young children and others from approaching dogs that are eating.
+Dogs really like bones and can sometimes become protective over them, so take care and discourage young children and others from approaching dogs whilst they eat.

-Dogs may be offered fish, such as tinned sardines, tinned tuna and tinned salmon as a treat occasionally (take care with any fish bones), but fish should not be fed constantly and choose fish canned in spring water rather than oil or brine.
+Dogs may be offered fish (such as tinned fish - sardines, tuna or salmon) as an occasional treat, but fish should not be fed constantly.
+Take care to avoid fish bones and choose fish canned in spring water rather than oil or brine.